ONLYOFFICE/snap-documentserver/README.md

 # snap restart onlyoffice-ds
 ```

-#### Running ONLYOFFICE Document Server on Different SSL Port
+#### Running ONLYOFFICE Document Server on a different SSL port

 By default, HTTPS SSL port is 443.
-If you'd like to change it (say, to port 444), run:
+If you'd like to change it (e.g., to port 444), run:

 ```
 # snap set onlyoffice-ds onlyoffice.ds-ssl-port=444
 ```

-#### Allow document server to use unauthorized storage
+#### Allow ONLYOFFICE to use unauthorized storage

-By default, document server is prevented from using an unauthorized storage.
+By default, the Document Server is prevented from using an unauthorized storage.
 To allow it, run:

 ```
 # snap set onlyoffice-ds onlyoffice.use-unautorized-storage=true
 ```

-#### Set document server to run on loopback interface
+#### Set Document Server to run on loopback interface

-By default, document server do not run on loopback interface.
+By default, the Document Server doesn't run on loopback interface.
 To set it, run:

 ```
 # snap set onlyoffice-ds onlyoffice.loopback=true
 ```

-#### JSON Web Token
+#### 🔑 JSON Web Token

 - **jwt-enabled**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Document Server.
 Defaults to `true`.
 - **jwt-secret**: Defines the secret key to validate the JSON Web Token in the request to the ONLYOFFICE Document Server.
 Random string by default.